ShinYwings/HDR-Map-Reconstruction-From-a-Single-LDR-Sky-Panoramic-Image-For-Outdoor-Illumination-Estimation/README.md

 ```
 python train.py
 ```
-Pretrained model can be downloaded from here(link).
+The pre-trained model can be downloaded from here(link).

 # Inference
 ```